tdauth/cpp-futures-promises/README.md

 * The latest README.md file can be found [here](https://github.com/facebook/folly/blob/master/folly/docs/Futures.md) rather than in the futures source code directory.

 #### Performance Analysis
 * Update the performance analysis.
 Create several tables or plots: Folly, Boost.Thread, Adanced Futures and Promises implemented with Folly, Adanced Futures and Promises implemented with Boost.Thread.
 * Test several executors in the empirical results section to show the usage of multiple cores.
+* Produce longer durations rather than small ms durations.

 #### Better Abstraction
 * Make the classes `Try`, `Executor`, `Future`, `Promise` and `SharedFuture` abstract with virtual methods.
 The Folly and Boost.Thread implementations should inherit these classes.
 The abstract classes should be part of the namespace `adv`.
 The Folly and Boost.Thread implementations should have the namespaces `adv_folly` and `adv_boost`.
 They share generic classes such as `adv::PredicateNotFulfilled`.
 However, this is probably not possible for the classes `Future` and `SharedFuture` since the methods return stack-allocated objects of abstract types.
 It should also decrease the performance due to virtual methods.
 * After making all basic classes abstract, try to implement the derived methods already in the abstract classes since they only require the basic methods.

+#### New Features
+Maybe add the new derived methods to `adv::Future`:
+* `onSuccess`: Registers a callback which takes the successful result value.
+If the future has failed, it is not called.
+This method could be used in listing 4 to simplify the code.
+* `onFail`: Takes the failed exception.
+If the future has been completed successfully, it is not called.

 ### Folly Implementation
 The advanced futures and promises are implemented for the library Folly in this project since it provides the most extended interface for futures and promises in C++.